 It is known that developmental thyroid disorders in humans present a risk to different tissues including in the nervous system.
 However, our understanding of what thyroid hormone does at the cellular and molecular level is far from complete.
 A crucial question concerns the need to identify the cellular responses and the downstream target genes that are regulated by thyroid hormone receptors in different tissues.
 Research to address these questions would reveal regulatory mechanisms of these receptors and would provide key insights that will help us understand how thyroid hormone receptors control cellular differentiation and function.

-- Howe A, Campbell A, Ng L, Hall T, Hopper D.
+- Hernandez A, Martinez ME, Ng L, Forrest D.

 Research in Plain Language